 After the U.S. entered the war, the “Great Arsenal of Democracy” started manufacturing “Liberty Ships”, to transport men and material to allies and the various fighting theaters over the entire world.
 The ship builders quickly realized that the Petersen locking pliers was the ideal tool to help them build their boats.
 To save time welders simply welded Petersen’s locking pliers into the hulls rather than taking the time to remove them from the bulkheads they were holding and welding together.

 The construction of a Liberty ship

 After the war, Petersen's Locking Pliers took on a new look and improvements continued to be made up to the 1957 model, which is the mainstay in many tool boxes today.
-Petersen continued to work on improvements but died in 1962, while his final plans for one-handed, automatic locking pliers remained incomplete.
+Petersen continued to work on improvements but died in 1962 before his plans for a one-handed, automatic locking pliers could be completed.

 Today, the AUTO-GRIP® Locking Pliers, which is the great-great-great grandson of William Petersen’s original locking pliers, is the tradesman’s choice because it combines the convenience of the locking pliers automatically clamping on thick or thin material with the efficiency of no manual adjustment.

 AUTO-GRIP is a trademark registered with the United States Patent & Trademark Office.
 Any unauthorized use is expressly prohibited.
 All rights reserved.